 Ken participated in Chicago's COOL GLOBES PROJECT in 2007.
 He was one of over one hundred artists invited to participate in creating a "Cool Globe".
 His globe, entitled The Intelligent Earth, was displayed along the lakefront near Navy Pier through the summer of 2007.
 The globe now resides on permanent loan at Jackson Language Academy, a Chicago Public School.

 Klopack was a part-time faculty member of the School of the Art Institute of Chicago in art education.
 Ken is also the Chicago Program Student Teacher Supervisor for Miami University, Oxford, Ohio.

-Since 1978, Ken has been the political cartoonist for Nadig Newspapers.
+Ken has been a political cartoonist since 1978.
 Ken's art is featured in the art publications Chicago Art Scene 2000, Crow Woods Publishing, and A Published Gallery, Inner Circle Publishing.

 Ken is the author of Show Off Your Art and a contributing author to Best Classroom Practices: What Award-Winning Elementary Teachers Do.